TikTok Slang 2026: The Language of Viral Culture — What We Learned From Years of Tracking

 - Twitter/X: Produces political and cultural commentary ("chronically online," "terminally offline")

-But here's the shift: In 2023, only 45% of trending Gen Z slang originated on TikTok.
-By 2026, that's jumped to 73%.
+But here's the shift: A few years ago, TikTok was one of many sources for trending Gen Z slang.
+By 2026, it has become the dominant origin point for new terms.
 TikTok's algorithm and micro-video format make it the perfect breeding ground for new language.

 Top TikTok Slang Terms of 2026: What Actually Matters